guettli/learning-kubernetes-log/README.md

 One month costs 35 Euro.
 That's a fair price.
 And you can do all courses during this month.
 They have interactive training with a web based terminal.
 I prefer KodeKloud to killer.sh, since KodeKloud has many small questions and you get feedback immediately.
-And KodeKloud is a course, while killer.sh is just an exam like environment with 25 questions.
+And KodeKloud is a course, while killer.sh is just an exam simulator.

 # March 2022